-Please note: In an effort to preserve the Forbidden City, the number of entry tickets per day has been significantly reduced.
-Whilst every effort will be made to obtain the tickets, should this not be possible, then you will instead visit the Forbidden City from the outside and visit the nearby Prince Kung's Palace Museum.
+Please note: To preserve the Forbidden City, the number of entry tickets per day has been significantly reduced.
+Whilst every effort will be made to obtain the tickets, should this not be possible, then you will instead visit te Forbidden City from the outside and visit the nearby Prince Kung's Palace Museum.